suryajeetlondhe/flutter_interview_questions/README.md

 accordingly.

 ---

-109) What is code-splitting in Flutter, and how does it help?
+109.What is code-splitting in Flutter, and how does it help?
+---
-     Code-splitting in Flutter refers to breaking down your Flutter app’s codebase into smaller, manageable chunks or deferred components, so that not all code is loaded at once.
+Code-splitting in Flutter refers to breaking down your Flutter app’s codebase into smaller,
+     manageable chunks or deferred components, so that not all code is loaded at once.
 This helps in reducing the initial app size, improving startup time, and loading parts of the app only when needed.